jc1122/portfolio_management/README.md

 > **Heads-up:** The matching heuristics now cover common TSX, Xetra, Euronext, Swiss, and Brussels suffixes.
 If venues such as Xetra still appear in the unmatched report, confirm that the corresponding Stooq directory bundles (e.g., `d_de_txt/…`) have been unpacked—those files are absent from the current repository snapshot.
 >
 > The match report now includes a `data_flags` column populated by additional validation checks (duplicate dates, non-positive closes, zero/missing volume, etc.) and the CLI emits summaries/warnings so suspect price files can be triaged immediately.
+Price diagnostics default to a pandas-backed summarizer for faster, more robust validation; the legacy CSV parser persists only as a temporary fallback.

 ## Status
 - Documentation and repository scaffolding complete.